What we cover in this guide

-Many lenders are happy to deal with people who own a property, rather than ‘own/occupy’, and while it may be more difficult to get a Buy to Let mortgage as a first-time buyer, it is not at all impossible.
+However, it may be more difficult to get a Buy-to-Let mortgage as a first-time buyer.
 The lender would be likely to make sure you could afford the mortgage on a residential basis.
 Whatever your circumstances, you will need to provide information about your current property portfolio as well as income and rental evidence.

 This is a question we often hear from many landlords, both new and experienced.
 There are a few options you could consider: